stoqs/stoqs/doc/instructions/LOADING.md

    and a name for the Campaign.
 Member names for the loader are defined in the class that is imported.
 For example, look in the `loaders/CANON/__init__.py` file for what platforms are supported for the CANONLoader.
 There are several examples of other load files in the loaders/ directory.
-Feel free to use them as a basis for the data you wish to load.
+You may use them as a basis for the data you wish to load.

 3. The CANON directory in loaders/ contains load scripts for all of the MBARI CANON campaigns.
 Much of the commonly used loader code has been factored out into a